cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 The ethereum object is responsible for validating ethereum transactions and running them against a state.
 All VM, state and state transition logic is imported from go-ethereum.
 It handles tendermint messages such as BeginBlock and EndBlock.
 An important function is be able to respond to Commit.
-Ideally, ethereum should not build its own blockchain but should rather just provide a databse layer and leave the blockchain to tendermint.
+Ideally, ethereum should not build its own blockchain but should rather just provide a database layer and leave the blockchain to tendermint.
 However it seems that in the current implementation of go-ethereum the state is tightly coupled to it being a blockchain state.
 This logic is not too different from what we currently have.

 The ethereum object implements ``BaseService`` and can be started and stopped properly.

 rpc
 """